Simulation and evaluation of local daily temperature and precipitation series derived by stochastic downscaling of ERA5 reanalysis: Additional model evaluation

 Figures~\ref{fig:precip_K_scores} and~\ref{fig:temp_K_scores} display all skill scores from Table~\ref{tab:evaluation} for the full temperature and precipitation downscaling models, respectively, with different values of \(K\).

 The skill scores are computed by considering a model with a low value of \(K\) as the base model, and then treating the same model with a higher value of \(K\) as a competing model.
-Figure~\ref{fig:precip_K_scores} shows that the skill scores for describing precipitation occurrences and 1-day differences are positive when comparing \(K = 20\) with \(K = 15\).
-However, for \(K = 20\), there does not seem to be any more skill to gain by further increasing the number of donors.
-We therefore choose \(K = 20\) for downscaling precipitation.
-The results for the local precipitation downscaling model is similar to that of the full model.
-The downscaling models with \(K \in \{5, 10\}\) are outperformed by the model with \(K = 15\) for several of the chosen scores (results not shown).
+Figure~\ref{fig:precip_K_scores} shows that the skill scores for describing precipitation occurrences and 1-day differences are positive when comparing \(K = 15\) with \(K = 10\).
+However, after \(K = 15\), there does not seem to be any more skill to gain by further increasing the number of donors.
+We therefore choose \(K = 15\) for downscaling precipitation.
+The results for the local precipitation downscaling model are similar to that of the full model.

 Figure~\ref{fig:temp_K_scores} shows that there is a considerable gain in skill when increasing the number of donors from \(K = 5\) to \(K = 10\) for the temperature downscaling model.
 After that, however, there is little to be gained from further increasing \(K\).
 We therefore choose \(K = 10\).
 The results for the local deterministic temperature downscaling model is similar to that of the full model.